programminghistorian/ph-submissions/en/drafts/originals/facial-recognition-ai-python.md

 ```

 ## Fundamentals of Object Detection
-Now that we have converted our yearbook PDFs to images, we can use the OpenCV ML library below to search for faces on each image and extract individual photos for each image.
+Now that you have converted the yearbook PDFs to images, you can use the OpenCV ML library below to search for faces on each image and extract individual photos for each image.
 This process uses a machine learning approach called "object detection."
-To understand this approach, first, we need to understand the basics of computer vision, or how a computer "looks at" an image.
+To understand this approach, first, you need to understand the basics of computer vision, or how a computer "looks at" an image.

 Let's take this image as an example:

 {% include figure.html filename="or-en-facial-recognition-ai-python-03.png" alt="Visual description of figure image" caption="Figure 3.
 Image of a dog" %}

-If we zoom in, we can see that what our human eyes perceive as an image of a dog are actually individualized, colorized pixels:
+If you zoom in, you can see that what human eyes perceive as an image of a dog are actually individualized, colorized pixels:

 {% include figure.html filename="or-en-facial-recognition-ai-python-04.png" alt="Visual description of figure image" caption="Figure 4.
 Zoomed in and pixelated image of dog's nose" %}

 When a computer opens an RGB file such as a `.png` or a `.jpg`, each pixel is represented by three numbers, each between 0 and 255, numbers signifying the color intensities of that pixel in red, green, and blue.
 Higher values indicate more intense shades.
 For example, 0,0,255 indicates a pixel that is entirely blue.
 A `.png` or `.jpg` image with a resolution of 256x256 pixels therefore contains a list of 65,536 triple RGB color codes.

 Displaying the image on your screen requires the software you're using to convert the coded RGB values back to colorized pixels.
 The higher an image's resolution, the larger the corresponding file, and the more computing power required to process it.
 Since computer vision processes typically deal with thousands of images, and usually many more, applications start by simplifying the image to allow the computer program to analyze its contents more quickly and with fewer resources.
 Often, the image resolution is downscaled significantly.
-Additionally, the three-digit RGB value can be converted to a single black/white intensity channel to further save resources, a process called "thresholding."
-We'll see more examples of simplification below as we investigate how various computer vision techniques work.
+Additionally, the three-digit RGB value can be converted to a single black/white intensity channel to further save resources, a process called "thresholding." you'll see more examples of simplification below as we investigate how various computer vision techniques work.

 How machine learning is used to recognize a particular object in a photo is more complex.
 To start with a basic example, like a series of images of hand-drawn number eights, the parts of the images containing the number have different pixel color values than the negative space surrounding them.
 In supervised learning, the images that do contain the number 8 are assigned a value of “1” for “true” (as opposed to “0” for “false”) by the human trainer.
 Given enough examples of images containing the number and feedback by the trainer, the computer will begin to recognize similarities in their RGB color values.

 Once the computer has completed the training process, it is able to return a prediction that a test image contains the pixel pattern it has been trained to detect.
 This prediction is typically given in the form of a value between 0.00 and 1.00, with 1.00 representing probability that the computer has successfully detected the object in the image, and 0.00 probability that it has failed to detect the image.

 ### OpenCV and Haars Cascades
 The particular kind of object detection library you’ll use in this lesson for facial recognition is called OpenCV, a computer vision library developed in the late 1990s.
-In particular, we'll use a pre-trained face detection model in OpenCV called a Haar Cascade, which was developed by computer scientists Viola and Davis in 2001.[^3] Haar Cascades can reduce the computing power needed in object recognition because they don’t make calculations for each individual pixel, but rather look for pre-trained features, or patterns of groups of pixels throughout the image.
+In particular, you'll use a pre-trained face detection model in OpenCV called a Haar Cascade, which was developed by computer scientists Viola and Davis in 2001.[^3] Haar Cascades can reduce the computing power needed in object recognition because they don’t make calculations for each individual pixel, but rather look for pre-trained features, or patterns of groups of pixels throughout the image.

 {% include figure.html filename="or-en-facial-recognition-ai-python-05.jpg" alt="Visual description of figure image" caption="Figure 5.
 A Haar Cascade identifying pixel patterns on an image of a woman." %}